Bill Shorten is the Federal Member for Maribyrnong and Leader of the Opposition.

 Bill has an enduring interest in social justice issues such as domestic violence, equal opportunity at work, and as a father of three and a stepdad the increasing diversity of families in Australia.

 » Local news

-Leader of the Opposition and Federal Member for Maribyrnong Bill Shorten visited Sam’s Market St Read more…
+Opposition Leader and Member for Maribyrnong Bill Shorten and Shadow Minister for Education and Early Read more…

 The Friends of Sandy will receive $17,622 in funding for a memorial to pay tribute Read more…

 The 2014 Stay Smart Online Week reflects the importance of being safe and secure online, Read more…